Dutch and Peruvian partners learn from each other

 Our lessons

 “InPeru, we saw how water management is not only a technical challenge, but also a social one.
-We not only shared knowledge, but also learned a lot – about dealing with scarcity, working with natural systems, and the importance of support.
+We shared knowledge, and learned a lot – about dealing with scarcity, working with natural systems, and the importance of support.
 International cooperation makes us stronger, precisely because we can learn from each other.”

-says Roeland van der Schaaf, dike reeve of the Noorderzijlvest Water Authority.
+says Roeland van der Schaaf, dyke reeve Noorderzijlvest dyke reeve .

 We have learned that

-- Water management is not only a technical matter, but also involves cooperation with people and nature.
+• Water management is a technical matter, but it also involves cooperation with people and nature.

-- Support and participation are crucial in water distribution in times of scarcity.
+• Support and participation are crucial to water distribution in times of scarcity.

-- Making space for the river and implementing water and soil management measures help to prevent flooding and ensure proper landscape design.
-As in the Netherlands, efforts are also needed in Peru to put this approach into practice.
+• Making space for the river and water-and-soil driven work help to prevent flooding and ensure proper landscape design.
+As in the Netherlands, it also takes effort in Peru to put this approach into practice.

-- Challenges such as sedimentation and irrigation management call for innovative solutions—insights that may also be valuable for the Netherlands in the future.
+• Challenges such as sedimentation and irrigation management call for innovative solutions—insights that may also be valuable to the Netherlands in the future.

-We will incorporate these insights into our 2027 annual plan and into joint projects on irrigation, climate adaptation, and organizational strengthening.
+We'll include these insights in our 2027 annual plan and in joint projects concerning irrigation, climate adaptation, and organisational strengthening.

 About Blue Deal

 Blue Deal is an initiative of the Dutch water authorities, the Ministry of Foreign Affairs, and the Ministry of Infrastructure and Water Management.
-The program works worldwide to improve access to clean, sufficient, and safe water.
+The programme works worldwide on improving access to clean, sufficient, and safe water.

 International cooperation